 Will my child sit external exams including the SATs?

-If we feel that your child is able to access the Year 1 Phonics Screening check, the Year 2 SATs, or the Year 6 SATs, they will be supported appropriately to access these tests with their peers.
+If we feel that your child is able to access the Year 1 Phonics Screening check, the Year 2 SATs, the Year 4 Multiplication Check or the Year 6 SATs, they will be supported appropriately to access these tests with their peers.

 Depending upon their needs, additional access arrangements can be made to ensure that they are able to demonstrate their understanding and ability fully.
 These could include the use of additional time, breaks to aid their focus and concentration, a scribe, or enlarged texts (we follow the guidance provided by the testing authorities and apply for access arrangements through the DfE).